pacosalasv/DRH_Addons_Audit-Support/README.md

 - Open a Discussion for questions, setup help, workflow advice, and suggestions
 - Open an Issue for confirmed bugs, reproducible compatibility problems, regressions, and feature requests

+## License

+This repository is distributed under GPL-3.0-or-later.

 Thanks for helping improve DRH - Add-ons Audit.